 The mushrooming of food retailing business franchises has been evident since the start of the decade.
-In this article, we will talk about the latest update on business franchises available in the market.
+In this article, we will talk about the franchises available in the market.
 Specifically, we will discuss about five of the most promising business franchises today — their products, how they operate, and why they are gaining popularity in the franchising scene.

 The Franchising Industry